rsleem/CI-CD/Labs/02 GitOps/03 ArgoCD + Tekton/tekton.md

 * Argo CD detects that the repository has changed and perform the sync action against the Kubernetes cluster.

 directory structure:

+**poc:**
-**poc:** this is the main directory. contains 3 scripts:
+this is the main directory. contains 3 scripts:
 * create-local-cluster.sh: this script creates a local Kubernetes cluster based on K3D.
 * delete-local-cluster.sh: this script removes the local cluster
-* setup-poc.sh: this script installs and configure everything neccessary in the cluster (Tekton, Argo CD, Nexus, Sonar, etc...)
+* setup-poc.sh: this script installs and configure everything neccessary in the cluster (Tekton, Argo CD, Nexus, SonarQube, etc...)

+**resources:**
-**resources:** directory used to manage the two repositories (code and gitops):
+directory used to manage the two repositories (code and gitops):
 * sources-repo: source code of the app
 * gitops-repo: repository used for Kubernetes deployment YAML files.